sahishnuk2/tp/docs/UserGuide.md

 <box type="warning">

+**Caution:**
-**Caution:** Each student must have a unique student ID.
+- Each student must have a unique student ID.
 Attempting to add a student with an existing student ID will result in an error: "This student already exists in LambdaLab".
 However, students can have the same name/phone number/email/github username as long as their student IDs are different.
+- All fields of the student, including the tags, are limited to 100 characters.
 </box>

 <br>